Health & Safety

 The Bradley curve portrays the evolution of the safety culture and the efficiency of the HSE system.
 The curve assesses the transition from external control to a conscious attitude on the part of each employee towards labour safety.
 The Bradley curve considers several safety culture indicators: management commitment, procedures and standards, responsibility of line managers, motivation and involvement, training, audits, investigations, etc.

-Average safety culture level according to the Bradley curve in 2016-2019 and 2020 target
+Average safety culture level according to the Bradley curve in 2018-2022

 Occupational safety is a crucial consideration for any business.
 At Polyus we ultimately strive to achieve a zero-injury rate.